0xOvid/BotR_ClimbingCompetition/README.md

 # .:: TODO ::.
+- Fix number of slings available for each route to be total_number-1 so the first option is "2"
+- get username in export

 - lav en intro side hvis det er første gang folk logger ind

 - find udaf deployment